Mental Health and Wellbeing

 At Newbottle Primary Academy, we are committed to supporting the wellbeing of our pupils, staff and parents.
 We are now working towards the Sunderland Mental Health Charter Mark and are hoping to raise the profile of mental health in our school.
 We now have a Mental Health Support Team from the Sunderland Healthy Heads Team working with our own Wellness Team to support children and parents in our school.
-Below, we have outlined some ways we are currently supporting children with their mental health in school.
+Below, we have outlined some ways we are currently supporting children and staff with their mental health in school.
 We have also attached some links to websites and resources parents may want to use at home.

 'Time to Talk' Class Assemblies

 Every classroom has a wellbeing area designed to promote positive mental health and to support children to discuss how they are feeling.
 We encourage children to share their worries.
 Each area also has a worry box or worry monster so children are able to voice any worries they may have.
 All wellbeing areas highlight to the children what they can do if they are worried and who they can talk to.
 The following poster is displayed in each area: